 - Minimizing the appearance of furrows between the brow

 Depending on your unique needs and cosmetic goals, a brow lift can be an excellent way to reverse facial aging in the forehead for long-lasting results.
 For patients who would prefer to avoid a surgical procedure, minimally invasive treatment with BOTOX® Cosmetic or injectable dermal fillers can temporarily achieve enhancement that can be comparable to a forehead lift for certain aesthetic concerns.
-During a consultation in which your medical history and cosmetic needs are assessed, Dr. Joe can help you determine the best treatment to fulfill your aesthetic goals.
+During a consultation in which your medical history and cosmetic needs are assessed, Dr. Joe and Dr. Chopra can help you determine the best treatment to fulfill your aesthetic goals.

 What is a Brow Lift Procedure Like?